Grants which includes Medical Educational Goods and Services (MEGS)

 All requests are monitored for reporting adverse events.
 You agree to be contacted should your completed application form contain information relevant to our adverse event reporting commitments.

-All requests are reviewed by an independent Grant Review Panel and results will be communicated after the Grant Review Panel has met.
-Grants can only be paid to reputable organisations and checks on organisations to confirm this will be made.
+All requests are reviewed by an independent Review Panel and results will be communicated after the Review Panel has met.
+Funding can only be paid to reputable organisations and checks on organisations to confirm this will be made.